THERE IS REST IN REPHIDIM￼

 “So let no one take pride in men.
 For all things are yours; Paul, or Apollos, or Cephas, or the world, or life, or death, or things present, or things to come; all are yours; And you are Christ’s; and Christ is God’s.”
 (1 Corinthians 3:21-23 BBE)

-The name “Rephidim” in Hebrew is “Rephiydiym” which literally means “rests” or “stays” or “resting places” (Thayer’s Greek Lexicon).
+The name “Rephidim” in Hebrew is “Rephiydiym,” which means “rests” or “stays” or “resting places” (Thayer’s Greek Lexicon).

-Therefore, when God led the children of Israel to camp in Rephidim as they journeyed from Egypt to the Promised Land, they were eagerly looking forward to having some good rests.
-But contrary to their expectations, at Rephidim they experienced thirst, conflict and contention.
+Therefore, when God led the children of Israel to camp in Rephidim as they journeyed from Egypt to the Promised Land, they eagerly looked forward to having some good rest.
+But contrary to their expectations, at Rephidim, they experienced thirst, conflict, and contention.

 1 Then all the congregation of the children of Israel set out on their journey from the Wilderness of Sin, according to the commandment of the LORD, and camped in Rephidim; but there was no water for the people to drink.